nikbearbrown/writing-guide-with-llms/chapters/16-annotated-bibliography-gathering-evaluating-and-documenting-sources.md

 **How to adapt this prompt:**

-- *For Cowork:* useful if your annotations are spread across multiple files.
-Have Cowork read them before the conversation.
-- *For ChatGPT or Gemini:* works as written.
-- *For Claude Code:* not the right tool.
+For Cowork: useful if your annotations are spread across multiple files — have Cowork read them before the conversation.
+For ChatGPT or Gemini: works as written.
+For Claude Code: not the right tool.

 **The instructive failure to expect:** when the model evaluates your reflections, it sometimes produces vague suggestions like *make the connection more specific*.
 Push back: *Where specifically should I make the connection more specific?
 Quote the sentence you mean.* The specificity is the part of the feedback that helps.

-**Preview of next chapter:** the next chapter turns from the research apparatus to a specific research genre — the case study — where the writer's own observation becomes the primary evidence and the relationship between individual case and general claim becomes the central craft question.

-## What would change my mind

-If careful study of student research papers showed that those who had built thorough annotated bibliographies produced no better papers than those who had skipped the assignment, I would revise the chapter's central claim that the bibliography is doing useful work beyond the documentation function.
-The evidence from teaching practice is the other way — students with strong bibliographies write stronger papers — but the claim is empirical.

-## Still puzzling

-The student who has been changed by their reading produces a different bibliography than the student who has not.
-The annotations from the changed student carry the residue of having reconsidered; the unchanged student's annotations have a flat consistency that is sometimes visible only when you compare across the bibliography.
-I can name this pattern but I do not yet have a good way to teach students to *expect* to be changed by their reading.
-The reading they do is, for many students, mostly confirmatory by the time they sit down to write.
-The remedy may not be teachable in a textbook section.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *Chapter 16 modules as the underlying scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

-## 🕰️ AI Wayback Machine
+## AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Suzanne Briet** was working on *Qu'est-ce que la documentation?* (1951) — the foundational French text on what a document *is*, what a citation does, and what's lost when we treat them as clerical decades before most people had heard of the annotated bibliography.
-Here's a prompt to find out more — and then make it better.
+The ideas in this chapter didn't appear from nowhere. **Suzanne Briet** was working on *Qu'est-ce que la documentation?* (1951) — the foundational text on what a document *is*, what a citation does, and what is lost when we treat documentation as clerical work — decades before most people had heard of the annotated bibliography as a critical practice.

 **Run this:**

 ```
-Who was Suzanne Briet, and how does their work on documentation theory and the logic behind citation systems connect to the annotated bibliography as a critical, not clerical, act?
-Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+Who was Suzanne Briet, and how does their work on documentation theory
+and the logic behind citation systems connect to the annotated
+bibliography as a critical, not clerical, act?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about their
+career or ideas.
 ```

-→ Search **"Suzanne Briet"** on Wikipedia after you run this.
+Then search **"Suzanne Briet"** on Wikipedia.
 See what the model got right, got wrong, or left out.

 **Now make the prompt better.** Try one of these:

 - Ask it to explain Briet's famous example: an antelope in a zoo *is* a document, but an antelope in the wild *is not*.
-What's the principle behind the distinction?
+What is the principle behind the distinction?
 - Ask: "Briet argued that documentation is fundamentally an *organizing* practice.
 What does that imply about how an annotated bibliography should be ordered — chronologically, by argument, by something else?"
-- Add the framing: "Answer as a 1951 librarian giving a talk on what citation could become in the next century — but written in 2026"
+- Add the framing: "Answer as a 1951 librarian giving a talk on what citation could become in the next century — but written in 2026."

 What changes?
 What gets better?
 What gets worse?